CanonicalLtd/maas-docs/en/api.md

 Immediately run a neighbour discovery scan on all rack networks.

-This command causes each connected rack controller to execute the 'maas-rack scan-network' command, which will scan all CIDRs configured on the rack controller using 'nmap' (if it is installed) or 'ping'.
+This command causes each connected rack controller to execute the
+\'maas-rack scan-network\' command, which will scan all CIDRs configured on the rack controller using \'nmap\' (if it is installed) or \'ping\'.

-Network discovery must not be set to 'disabled' for this command to be useful.
+Network discovery must not be set to \'disabled\' for this command to be useful.

-Scanning will be started in the background, and could take a long time on rack controllers that do not have 'nmap' installed and are connected to large networks.
+Scanning will be started in the background, and could take a long time on rack controllers that do not have \'nmap\' installed and are connected to large networks.

 If the call is a success, this method will return a dictionary of results with the following keys: